 There are still moments when I find myself daydreaming about the life of a social butterfly, about effortlessly bouncing from one group to another at a party, or being able to easily strike up a conversation with a stranger in an elevator.
 But while I might daydream from time to time, I don’t wish to be that person any longer because I understand and appreciate the benefits of my quieter side.

 The “single story” of introversion is one of deficiency, suggesting that we should all strive to be outgoing extroverts.
 But there’s more to the story than that.
 Introversion is not a detriment.
 It’s not a liability to be overcome.

 Introverts simply prefer having a small number of very close friends rather than a thousand acquaintances.
-As an introvert, I simply prefer to reflect, consider, and deliberately think through whatever is presented to me rather than quickly grab the mic and share my opinions.
+As an introvert, I reflect, consider, and deliberately think through whatever is presented to me rather than quickly grabbing the mic and share my opinions.
 I recognize that listening to others first and speaking later — or maybe not even speaking at all — can have tremendous power.

 And when I view it through that lens, I value this side of myself, and I hope that others will see me as an introvert, even if I may be too shy to point it out to them.

 You might like: